siderolabs/talos/website/content/v1.13/reference/cli.md

 ```
   -h, --help                 help for show
-      --provisioner string   Talos cluster provisioner to use (default "docker")
+      --provisioner string   cluster provisioner to use (default "docker")
 ```

 ### Options inherited from parent commands